argoproj/argo-cd/docs/getting_started.md

 Open a browser to the Argo CD external UI, and login using the credentials set in step 4, and the external IP/hostname set in step 4.

-Connect a git repository containing your apps.
+Connect a git repository containing your apps if repository is private.
 An example repository containing a sample guestbook application is available at https://github.com/argoproj/argocd-example-apps.git.

 ![connect repo](assets/connect_repo.png)